 100% of our full-time undergraduate students receive financial aid

 We know that navigating the cost of college can be confusing.
 Our financial aid and business office teams are committed to making your college dream affordable.
 We will work with you to explain the financial aid process.
 College is a significant investment, but it is one that will pay off with a successful future as a Stritch graduate.

-Each day our staff strives to educate, serve, and empower our students.
-Call, email, or stop in and see us with any questions; our staff is here to serve you.
+Every day our staff strives to educate, serve and empower our students.
+Call, email or stop in and see us with any questions.

 An affordable option and a tremendous value, Stritch strives to provide student accessibility and service while educating and empowering our students.

 The Net Price Calculator will show you what you can expect to pay for your Stritch education.
 See scholarships, grants, and other financial aid opportunities available specifically to you, as well as your estimated cost of attendance.

 ***If you or your family experience significant changes to your financial situation (such as a loss of employment or pay cuts), or other unusual circumstances (such as high unreimbursed medical or dental expenses or tuition expenses at an elementary or secondary school), complete the FAFSA to the extent that you can and submit it as instructed.

 Please feel free to contact the Financial Aid Office to discuss any questions or concerns about your particular circumstances and to find out what paperwork you should submit for us to review the circumstance you are experiencing.

 The Office of Financial Aid is here to answer your questions.
 Speak one-on-one with a counselor for help by calling (414) 410-4048 or email them firstname.lastname@example.org.